What Is Pulse Code Modulation (PCM)? How Does It Work in 2026?

 2. Sampler

-A sampler measures a signal’s amplitude at the defined sampling rate.
-According to the Nyquist theorem, this rate should be twice the highest frequency.
+A sampler measures a signal’s amplitude at the defined sampling rate (Nyquist rate).

 3. Quantizer